mnl359/rampup2020/README.md

 ```

-If the request was process correctly the output should be like this:
+If the request was processed correctly the output should be like this:
 ```sh
 {
   "code": 202,